warren-bank/fork-Xanado/README.md

 players, or a maximum number of players who can join, and enable or disable some gameplay features.

+Anyone signed in can add or remove a robot player, or even delete the game, even if they are not a player.
+You can only have one robot in any one game, and you need at least one human player (otherwise, what's the point?)

 When you add a robot to a game, you can optionally select a different dictionary that the robot will search to find plays.
 Limiting the robot to a smaller dictionary will give less challenging gameplay, but may be more suitable for less experienced players.

-The installation comes with editions that emulate a number of commercially available games - SCRABBLE®, Super SCRABBLE®, Lexulous, and Words With Friends - all of which have very similar gameplay.
+The installation comes with a number of 'editions' that emulate some commercially available games - SCRABBLE®, Super SCRABBLE®, Lexulous, and Words With Friends - all of which have very similar gameplay.
 Guidance for creating your own custom game is given below.